ecamo19/droughtbox_documentation/docs/3_test_experiment_1.md

 + Recut a 40 cm long branch (weight should not be larger than 500 grams)
 + Seal the end of the branch with paraffine wax
 + Measure the fresh weight of each branch
++ Check there is water in the reservoir located inside the box
 + Before placing the branches inside the Box,
 	+ Set the temperature and relative humidity values and wait until these stabilize
-	+  Change the `TareNow` (located in the)
+	+  Change the `TareNow` flag (located in the Num Display window) from `false`
-+ Check there is water in the reservoir located inside the box

 ### During the measurements